Introduction & Overview

 How the Jury "Calculates" Your Personal Injury Award

-If your personal injury lawsuit doesn't get settled and makes it through a trial, it's up to the jury to determine how much you should get paid.
-Here's how it works.
+If your personal injury lawsuit makes it to trial, it's up to the jury to determine how much compensation you should get.

 Special Cases